2. What this means for you

 Teaching the way it was always meant to be

-Teaching was never supposed to be about collecting stacks of papers and running them through a grading system.
-It was supposed to be about relationships — a mentor and a student, thinking together and growing together.
+Teaching was never supposed to be about collecting stacks of papers.
+It was supposed to be about relationships — a mentor and a student, thinking and growing together.

 The new model gives teachers back what made them want to teach in the first place — real conversations with real students, where professional judgment and personal mentorship are the most important tools in the room.